thib1984/ytdlmusic/README.md

 `` ytdlmusic --full-update`` to upgrade ytdlmusic, youtube-dl and youtube-search-python

-`` pip3 install --upgrade ytdlmusic #or with pip if pip3 does not exist`` to upgrade ytdlmusic directly with pip
+`` pip3 install --upgrade ytdlmusic``* to upgrade ytdlmusic directly with pip

-`` pip3 install -ytdlmusic:x.x.x #to downgrade the app`` to downgrade ytdlmusic to a specified version with pip
+`` pip3 install -ytdlmusic:x.x.x``* to downgrade ytdlmusic to a specified version with pip

-`` pip3 install --upgrade youtube-dl`` to upgrade dependency youtube-dl
+`` pip3 install --upgrade youtube-dl``* to upgrade dependency youtube-dl

-`` pip3 install --upgrade youtube-search-python`` to upgrade dependency youtube-search-python
+`` pip3 install --upgrade youtube-search-python``* to upgrade dependency youtube-search-python

+*Use pip instead of pip3, if pip3 does not exist
 ## Use

+``ytdlmusic "the_author" "the_title"``
-``ytdlmusic "Rexlambo" "Stay With Me"`` will return a 5 items result list from which to chose which item to download, as a mp3/OGG file in the current directory
+will search on YouTube with the given params and return a 5 items result list from which to chose which item to download, as a mp3/OGG file in the current directory

 ```
-~$ ytdlmusic "the beattles" "Stay With Me"
+~$ ytdlmusic "Rexlambo" "Stay With Me"
 artist : Rexlambo
 song : Stay With Me
 search "Rexlambo Stay With Me" with youtube-search-python